khm4918/initialProfileFoam-v1.0/README.md

 Fields are set using equation-defined regions in the createFields.H file.
 Make changes to this file according to the problem in question.
 After editing createFields.H, use wclean and wmake to re-install the package with the new equations defining initial fields.
+Example createFields files are located in the History directory.

 To apply the fields to a test case, first generate the mesh from the desired test case (e.g. using blockMesh).
 Then copy the 0, constant and system files from the desired test case here into initialProfileFoam.